-Policies in this Compatibility Plan are based on projected airport activity levels located in the airport master plan and/or ALP for each of the Airports in Santa Barbara County and have been developed in accordance with the forecasting methodology guidance in the Handbook.
-Specific factors considered when determining the 20+ year future activity levels for the Santa Maria Airport is described in Chapter 4.
+Policies in this Compatibility Plan are based on projected airport activity levels located in the Santa Barbara Airport Master Plan.
+Specific factors considered when determining the 20+ year future activity levels for each of the Airports are described in Chapter 4.

-1.4 Plan Implementation
+Plan Implementation

-1.4.1 General Plan Consistency
+General Plan Consistency 1.4.1